ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/snappy/_review.md

             - "No"
         correct_answer: 1
         explanation: >
-            The answer is Yes: Both the compression libraries run on Arm servers
+            Both the compression libraries run on Arm servers

 # ================================================================================